rohan-varma/rohan-varma.github.io/_posts/2018-1-9-Loss-Functions.md

 #### Differences in learning speed for classification

-It turns out that if we're given a typical classification problem, we can show that (at least theoretically) the cross-entropy loss leads to quicker learning through gradient descent than the MSE loss.
+It turns out that if we're given a typical classification problem and a model $$h_\theta(x) = \sigma(Wx_i + b)$$, we can show that (at least theoretically) the cross-entropy loss leads to quicker learning through gradient descent than the MSE loss.
+This is primarily due to the use of the sigmoid function.
 First, let's recall the gradient descent update rule:

 ```
 For i = 1 ...
 N: